inception-app-prod/MmNhM2RmODYtZGUwMC00NDcwLTg4MjgtMTkwMjI1MThmMjZl/content/2025/11/cd6d523e44a751d55ccd1807cbffd2f50aa03924.webp

 Can I keep a boat on my property?

-Many homes include docks, lifts, and direct canal access.
-I evaluate seawalls, dredging needs, water depth, and permitting.
+Many properties include docks, lifts, and direct canal access.
+I evaluate seawall condition, water depth, dredging requirements, and permitting considerations before you commit.

 Which areas have the best walkability?

-Madeira Beach near John’s Pass, Treasure Island, and St. Pete Beach.
+Madeira Beach near John’s Pass, Treasure Island, and St. Pete Beach offer the highest walkability.
 Sand Key and Belleair Beach are quieter and more residential.

 Do waterfront homes appreciate well?

-Yes — limited supply and high demand drive long-term appreciation, especially for elevated homes and deep-water lots.
+Yes.
+Limited supply and consistent demand drive long-term appreciation, especially for elevated homes and deep-water waterfront lots.

 📞 Ready to Explore the Southern Barrier Islands?